kikwit/kikwit/README.md

 Route parameters can use regular expressions as constraints in the following format `:KEY<REGEX>` where _REGEX_ is the regular expression constraint.

-In the example above, if the request was `GET /products/show/laptop` then the `ctx.params.id` would have been equal _laptop_.
+In the example above, if the request was `GET /products/show/laptop` then the `ctx.params.id` would have been equal to _laptop_.
 But if the action route was

 `@route('/show/:id<\\d+>')` instead then `GET /products/show/laptop` request would have not been routed to the `details` action.